-It is anticipated that the Project will have a useful lifetime of at least 20 years, which can be extended up to 50 years or more with proper maintenance, component replacement and repowering.
+It is anticipated that the Project will have a useful lifetime of at least 20 years, which can be extended with proper maintenance, component replacement and repowering.
 For this section of the Report, it is assumed that the Project will be decommissioned after the 20-year power purchase agreement with the Ontario Power Authority concludes.
 Northland will make sure that the entire site be restored to its baseline condition, or as desired by the land owners, and meet the requirements of applicable local, provincial and federal legislation.